elastic/elasticsearch/TRACING.md

 * Allows the sampling profiler to be used as it allows samples to be linked to the active span (if any), so the agent can automatically get extra spans without manual instrumentation.

+However, a scope must be closed in the same thread in which it was opened, which cannot be guaranteed when using tasks.

 In the OpenTelemetry documentation, spans, scope and context are fairly straightforward to use, since `Scope` is an `AutoCloseable` and so can be